wp-plugins/facebook-wall-and-social-integration/readme.txt

 * Have the ability to show guest entries too
 * Color settings for all posts
 * Cool editable css and loads fast
-* Use the shortcode options to set page/group id and number of posts
+* Use the shortcode options to set page/group id and others settings
 * Select from date formats to display date your own way
 * multiple feed display per page
 * It's responsive and adjusts within the width of container